Please note: from October 2024 the CRN/LCRNs will be referred to as Regional Research Delivery Networks (RRDNs)

 Following completion of the strategy, the Primary Care Programme Board was established to oversee the Programme, and ensure that the strategy is delivered steadily and cohesively through a manageable range of projects.

-These projects will report into the Primary Care Programme Board through four different subgroups.
-The subgroups are aligned with the strategy themes, and are as follows:
+These projects reported into the Primary Care Programme Board through four different subgroups.
+The subgroups aligned with the strategy themes, as follows:

-Projects that sit under the Digital Subgroup are primarily focuses on the continuous improvement of the CRN PRIDES service offering as well digital transformation and data protection in primary care research delivery.
+Projects that sit under the Digital Subgroup were primarily focused on the continuous improvement of the CRN PRIDES service offering, as well digital transformation and data protection in primary care research delivery.

 GP IT systems are the backbone of primary care technology.
 These systems help General Practitioners (GPs) and Primary Care Teams record millions of interactions with patients every week (primary care data).
 Primary care IT is provided by many different software providers but the majority of GPs in England work with two systems; EMIS Web and SystmOne.
 In order to do research in primary care each practice is required to use their IT system to search primary care data to identify and recruit patients into studies.
 This is a complex and time consuming process when this activity is done on a practice by practice basis and can increase regional variations research opportunities for patients.
 PRIDES helps study teams and GPs maximise these digital systems for research and reduce burden on Primary Care Teams.
 Find out more about Digital Primary Care.
 The PRIDES team works with the devolved nations in order to share HI & digital developments to support research across the UK.